seeq12/seeq-email-addon/README.md

 ## **seeq-email-condition-monitor**

 This add-on monitors a Seeq condition and sends an email when the condition is triggered.
 This add-on is only available for SaaS deployments of Seeq >=R58.2.
-For Seeq SaaS >=60, considered using the notifications feature in the core Seeq product.
+For Seeq SaaS >=R60, customers should use the notification feature in the core Seeq product.

 ### User Installation Requirements (Seeq Data Lab)